 Tours last 90 minutes and are conducted rain or shine.
 Please wear sensible walking shoes and dress for weather.
 Visitors must be able to negotiate uneven ground and stone stairs – including a flight of 40 steps.
 Please note that this is a moderate hike.

 Visitors meet at the Manitoga Visitor/Guide House next to the parking lot located at 584 Route 9D in Garrison, NY.

 Please note that pets are not permitted, and visitors are asked not to photograph on regularly scheduled tours (see Extended Tour offering for photography opportunities).

-Visitors not on a ticketed tour may view the House and Studio from the view spot at the base of the Quarry Pond but are asked not to enter the Quarry Pond path, reserved for guided tours.
+Visitors not on a ticketed tour may view the House and Studio from a designated view spot but are asked not to enter the Quarry pool path, reserved for guided tours.

 Custom Tours for groups are available by appointment, allowing for a more focused experience of the architecture, landscape and/or collections at Manitoga.
 To arrange, please call 845-424-3812, or email us.